nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 **MUST** be present where a repeat is authorised for a defined number of issues.

-**MUST NOT** be specified for acute medications or where the number of repeat issues has not been defined.
+**MUST NOT** be specified for acute prescriptions or where the number of repeat issues has not been defined.
 There is no concept of an initial dispense in GP Connect usage.
 Therefore, the `numberOfRepeats` allowed is the total number of allowed issues.

 ### extension[repeatInformation].numberOfRepeatPrescriptionsIssued ###